 Excel and Google Sheets Tips

-An Alternative to VLookup, Try Combining Index and Match in Microsoft Excel or Google Sheets.
+How to Index Match in Microsoft Excel or Google Sheets.
 A Useful Tool for Combining Data Using a Unique Identifier.

 VLookup is a useful function for searching through a spreadsheet and getting information for specific tasks.
 I have found INDEX and MATCH combined as useful and much less restrictive.

 Example 1: Using the first name to look up the last name.

 In the Gif above, I type the first name in the orange block and it returns the first corresponding last name from the Last_Name column.

 Where you want your Information to be displayed type your formula.
 I have placed the name to look up in the cell in the previous column as seen in the image below.

 The formula for this specific task is:

 Here it is in Google Sheets.
 I have added the boxes to help show where the information in the formula is coming from: